surajmaity1/todo-frontend/README.md

 ## Setup SSL proxy
 To run the app locally on `https://staging-todo.realdevsquad.com/` add `127.0.0.1 staging-todo.realdevsquad.com` in your `/etc/hosts`.
-This step is requried if you want to call the staing API.
+This step is required if you want to call the staging API.

 ## Local Development Setup